eBay/tsv-utils/docs/ToolReference.md

 # Tools Reference

 The TSV Utilities Tools Reference provides detailed documentation about each tool.
-Each tool has it's own page, available through the links below.
+Each tool has itXSs own page, available through the links below.
 The [Common options and behavior](tool_reference/common-options-and-behavior.md) page provides information about features and options common to all the tools.

 Documentation for individual tools is also available via the `--help` option available on every tool.
 Most tools provide a `--help-verbose` option offering more extensive documentation similar to what is available in the Tool Reference.